Thai Vinaigrette Salad Dressing is a healthy and delicious dressing recipe loaded with Thai flavors. Make it in 5 minutes using simple ingredients.

 How To Make Thai Vinaigrette Dressing

-Place 3 tablespoon extra virgin olive oil, 1 tablespoon sesame oil, 2 tablespoon dark soy sauce, 1 tablespoon fish sauce, 2 tablespoon lime juice, 1 small Thai chili (chopped), 1 teaspoon lime zest, 1 garlic clove (minced), 1 tablespoon grated ginger and 1 teaspoon palm sugar in a small food processor or high-speed blender and blitz until combined.
+Place 3 tablespoon extra virgin olive oil, 1 tablespoon sesame oil, 2 tablespoon dark soy sauce, 1 tablespoon fish sauce, 2 tablespoon lime juice, 1 small Thai chili (chopped), 1 teaspoon lime zest, 1 garlic clove (minced), 1 tablespoon grated ginger, 1 tablespoon finely chopped lemongrass stalk and 1 teaspoon palm sugar in a small food processor or high-speed blender and blitz until combined.

 Taste and adjust seasonings according to your taste.
 Use as desired.